luisriverag/nerva-docs/docs/guides/nervaone.md

 Your transaction should now be on the way to the recipient's wallet!

+## Moving Wallet to Another Device

+If you'd like to move your wallet to another device, you can just copy wallet files.

+Go to: Wallet Setup and click "Open Wallets Folder".
+Copy the wallet that you want to move and paste it to the same folder on another device.

+Make sure you copy both .cache and .keys files or your wallet might not open properly.

 ## Exiting the Wallet

 To exit NervaOne, simply click X on the top.